-\paragraph{\textbf{Convergence of the Centroid:}} We note that previous work such as \cite{deford2019recombination,deford2019redistricting} had used the $\recom$ algorithm for estimating statistics such as the histogram of election seats won by a party and has noted that using $50{,}000$ samples is sufficient for accurate results.
+\paragraph{\textbf{Convergence of the Centroid:}} Previous work \cite{deford2019recombination,deford2019redistricting} has used the $\recom$ algorithm for estimating statistics such as the histogram of election seats won by a party and determined that using $50{,}000$ samples is sufficient for accurate results.
 However, our setting is more challenging.
-Specifically, the centroid includes $\Omega(n)$ entries where $n$ is the total number of voting units (vertices) whereas the election histogram includes only $k$ entries where $k$ is the number of districts and usually orders of magnitude smaller than the number of voting units.
-We sample $200{,}000$ maps instead to estimate the centroid.
-Here we emphasize the importance of our linear-time algorithm since using a quadratic-time algorithm on samples of the order of even $50{,}000$ could be computationally forbidding.
-Following similar practice to \cite{herschlag2020quantifying} for verifying convergence, we repeat the procedure (sampling using $\recom$ and estimating the centroid) for a total of three times for each state where we start from a different seed map each time and verify that all three runs result in essentially the same centroid estimate.
+Specifically, the centroid includes $\Omega(n)$ entries where $n$ is the total number of voting units (vertices) whereas an election histogram includes only $k$ entries where $k$ is the number of districts---usually orders of magnitude smaller than the number of voting units.
+Thus, we sample $200{,}000$ maps instead to estimate the centroid.
+Here, we emphasize the importance of our linear-time algorithm since using a quadratic-time algorithm on samples of the order of even $50{,}000$ could be computationally difficult.
+Following similar practice to \citet{herschlag2020quantifying} for verifying convergence, we repeat the procedure (sampling using $\recom$ and estimating the centroid) for a total of three times for each state, starting from a different seed map each time and confirming that all three runs result in essentially the same centroid estimate.

 To verify the closeness of the different centroid estimates, we calculate the distances between them and compare them to their distances from sampled redistricting maps using $\recom$.
 We find that the centroids are orders of magnitude closer to each other than to any other sampled map.
-For example, the maximum unweighted distance between any two centroids is less than $130$ whereas the minimum unweighted distance between any of the three centroids and any sampled map is more than $100,000$ which is three orders of magnitude higher.
-Similarly, the maximum weighted distance between any two centroids is less than $1.6 \times 10^9$ whereas the mimimum weighted distance between a sampled amp and centroid is at least $1.3\times 10^{12}$ which is again three orders of magnitude higher.
+For example, the maximum unweighted distance between any two centroids is less than $130$ whereas the minimum unweighted distance between any of the three centroids and any sampled map is more than $100{,}000$.
+Similarly, the maximum weighted distance between any two centroids is less than $1.6 \times 10^9$ whereas the minimum weighted distance between a sampled map and a centroid is at least $1.3\times 10^{12}$ which is again three orders of magnitude higher.